What is Cisco Port Security? | Definition, Types & Features

 What are the MAC Address Learning Modes?

-The port security on Cisco Switches comes in three different modes:
+The interface restriction feature on Cisco Switches comes in three different modes:

 1. Static, you can type in the MAC addresses of the equipment you want to enter into the LAN.